Virtual-Finland-Development/authentication-gw/README.md

 Read more of the vscode devcontainers here: https://code.visualstudio.com/docs/remote/containers

 - Open the project folder as devcontainer
+- Browse the API-docs at http://localhost:3000/
-- In the container, start development with a terminal command `npm run start`
+  - In the container, the default `postStartCommand` is set to `npm run start` which should publish the endpoint

 ### Run with local tools